By Andy on November 11, 2015

 Children aren’t young adults, so you can’t train them similarly to adults.
 Children need specialized training and the development is much more than just physical improvements.

-I’m surprised how many trainers train children / young adults as though they were adults, but just a bit smaller and younger.
+As a coach at Iconic Fitness, Dubai Marina, I’m surprised how many trainers train children / young adults as though they were adults, but just a bit smaller and younger.
 In truth, the programming for children is much different than those of adults.
 It’s not just merely a case of doing squats, dead-lifts, and bench presses with lighter weights.

 Here are a few thoughts on training the youth: